 A spinal cord injury 40 years ago left Jerry Gibbons with crutches, a short stride and dragging feet.
-With HAL, Jerry has increased his walking speed, stride and the ability to raise his feet, all while reducing his need for crutches.
+With HAL, Jerry has increased his walking speed, stride and the ability to raise his feet.
 Importantly, he has improved his balance and reduced his risk of falling.

 A post-surgery spinal cord infection left Bolivian citizen Carla Gonzalez without feeling in her legs.
-Traveling to Jacksonville, Fla., to be a part of the HAL program.
-Carla improved her posture and increased her walking speed and distance.
+Traveling to Jacksonville, Fla., to be a part of the HAL program, Carla improved her posture and increased her walking speed and distance.
 She succeeded in her goal to walk down the aisle at her nephew's wedding with just her husband on her arm.